newrelic/infra-integrations-sdk/docs/v3tov4.md

 {
   "protocol_version":"4",                      # protocol version number
   "integration":{                              # this data will be added to all metrics and events as attributes,
-                                               # and also sent as inventory.
+                                               # and also sent as inventory
     "name":"integration name",
     "version":"integration version"
   },
-  "data":[                                    # List of entities
+  "data":[                                    # List of objects containing entities, metrics, events and inventory
     {
+      "entity":{                              # this object is optional
+        "name":"redis:192.168.100.200:1234",  # unique entity name per account "type":"RedisInstance",               # entity's category
+        "displayName":"my redis instance",    # human readable name "tags":{}                             # key-value pairs that will be also added as attributes to all metrics
+                                              # and events
+      },
       "metrics":[                             # list of metrics using the dimensional metric format {
           "name":"redis.metric1",